 One of the biggest challenges facing the anime adaptation has been the pacing.
 The first two seasons adapted a combined total of four light novels, whereas the third season, Highschool DxD BorN, tried to squish Volumes 5, 6, and 7 into 12 episodes.
 Besides rearranging plot elements, studio TNK also committed the devilish sin of finishing with an anime original ending.

 Episodes 10 through 12 of Season 3 had Issei fighting a mind-controlled Rias and featured an incident with Loki and the destruction of Kuoh Academy.
+Certain powers were revealed before they appeared in the main timeline.
 The third season even had Rias and Issei confessing their love for each other only to retcon that moment by conveniently having their memories wiped when they were transported back home.

 Studio Passione responded to fan outrage by retconning those original story events out of existence by opening Highschool DxD Hero with Episode 0, a recap of prior events which followed the story of the light novels and showed the activation of Issei’s Juggernaut Drive and the defeat of Shalba Beelzebub.
 Passione also returned Hero to the pacing of the first seasons, adapting only Volumes 9 and 10.